 - Carnegie Library, for natural sciences, mathematics and statistics, engineering and computer science, library and information science, nutrition and health, photography, technical arts, and military and naval sciences

-- Architecture Reading Room, for architecture course reserves, current periodical titles, and reference works
+- King + King Architecture Library, for architecture course reserves, current periodical titles and reference works

-The Special Collections Resource Center (SPCR) is home to Syracuse University’s rare printed and archival materials, including original manuscripts, photographs, artwork, audio recordings, and much more.
-Open to students, faculty, staff, and visitors, the SPCR provides an in-depth look, not only at the history of Syracuse University, but also at topics ranging in time, format, and academic interest.
+The Special Collections Resource Center (SCRC) is home to Syracuse University's rare printed and archival materials, including original manuscripts, photographs, artwork, audio recordings, and much more.
+Open to students, faculty, staff, and visitors, the SCRC provides an in-depth look, not only at the history of Syracuse University, but also at topics ranging in time, format, and academic interest.